10 easy ways to save water

 1. Drinking water

-But rather than pouring it down the plughole, catch it in a bottle or jug and pop it in the fridge.
+No one loves that first splash of warm tap water.
+Instead of tipping it out, catch it in a jug and pop it in the fridge.

 2. Cooking